 Every nerve in my body wants to resist, but I nod and walk with her down the stairs to the living room.
 He is lying on the sofa, his eyes drooping.
 My mother has bandaged the cut on his head.
 Haymitch sits on a chair by the wall, his hands folded in front of him, his eyes focused on my husband's prone form.
 Sentry duty.
 Our eyes meet across the room and he nods once in my direction before standing and stepping into the kitchen.
 He doesn't want to watch what he knows will be a tearful reunion.

 Carefully, wary of my own husband, I inch around the couch so that I come into his view.
 It takes a moment for him to register that I am there – Haymitch must have given him a bit more morphling that we usually give him after episodes.
-But when he does see me, and his eyes manage to focus, they immediately tear up, and in seconds he is sobbing brokenly.
+But when he does see me, and his eyes manage to focus, his face dissolves into anguish.
 My throat closes up.

-"Katniss… Oh god, Katniss, I'm so sorry…" His words are slurred together and he sounds pitiful, but I cannot stay away from him, despite the anxiety coursing through my veins.
+"Katniss… Oh god, Katniss, I'm so sorry…" His words are slurred together from the morphling.
 In a few steps I am next to the couch and I gingerly sit at the end where his head is, and he clutches to me with a grip that could have broken me in two.
 His head rests on my stomach, and his hand presses against me, feeling for our child's movements.
-His tears stain my shirt, and I breathe a heavy sigh.

 "It's all right," I murmur, tears catching in my throat.
 "It wasn't you."

-He mumbled something incoherent into my stomach; whether it's a plea for forgiveness or some sort of explanation, I cannot tell.
-But he clings to me like a child, and I cannot keep the tears from coming.
+He mumbles something incoherent into my stomach; whether it's a plea for forgiveness or some sort of explanation, I cannot tell.
+He clings to me like a child, and I hold onto him tight.

 "Peeta… shhh…" I begin to rock him as I have done so many times before after moments like this, after he has left me only to return and find that he has come near to destroying what he loves.
 "It wasn't you, Peeta.
 It's all right.
 I'm fine.
 The baby's fine.
 Look, feel.
 She's in there, she's moving."
-But he only sobs harder, and I pull him tight to me.
+A silent sob wracks his body, and I close my eyes to fight back my own tears.
 "She'll love you, Peeta," I tell him.
 "She loves you already.
 And I love you.
 I forgive you."

 He whimpers, and I rock him until he is asleep.